alta-vr/js-tale/README.md

 Please note this library is a work in progress, and is not usable by the public yet.
 It requires OAuth client keys, which are yet to be available.
 Please look into att-bot-js or att-websockets if you would like to make a bot in the meantime.

 # About
-att.js is a node.js library that eases interaction with A Township Tale's APIs.
+js-tale is a node.js library that eases interaction with A Township Tale's APIs.

 Unlike the old alta-jsapi, it makes extensive use of object-oriented design, making finding functions, and calling the API much more intuitive.